rticommunity/idl4-enterprise-architect/README.md

 The IDL4 extension creates a menu entry in Sparx Enterprise Architect that can be used to generate IDL from the current UML Model or parts of that model.

 To install the IDL4 extension you must have Sparx Systems Enterprise Architect already installed in your system.
-The IDL4 extension has been tested with Sparx Enterprise Architect version 10 and version 12.
+The IDL4 extension has been tested with Sparx Enterprise Architect version 10, 12 and 13.5.
+See the notes associated with release for information on the version(s) of Enterprise Architect it has been tested against.

 The IDL generated uses the syntax of the latest version of the [OMG IDL specification: IDL 4.1](http://www.omg.org/spec/IDL/).
-Note that the syntax of annotations is not fully compliant with IDL 4.1.
-Rather it uses the OMG DDS-XTYPES syntax that provides backwards compatibility with earlier versions of IDL compilers.
+For backwards compatibility there is an option to use the legacy [OMG DDS-XTYPES version 1.1](http://www.omg.org/spec/DDS-XTypes/) syntax as well.

+## Support and Feedback
-Please use the [RTI Community forums](http://community.rti.com) to discuss the plugin and provide feedback.
+Please report any issues you find at https://github.com/rticommunity/idl4-enterprise-architect/issues and use the [RTI Community forums](http://community.rti.com) to discuss the plugin and provide feedback.

 ## Installing the IDL 4 Sparx Enterprise Architect Extension
 To install the IDL4 extension.
 You may download an installer with the latest release from here: